skrattaren/apf.rst/apf.rst

 + [p.
 93] "'See their swords?
 They glow blue in the presence of lawyers.'"

-  In the "`The Lord of The Rings`_" books, various weapons glow blue in the presence of Orcs and other evil creatures.
+  In the **The Lord of The Rings** books, various weapons glow blue in the presence of Orcs and other evil creatures.

 + [p.
 107] "There were odd carvings in the chalk, too [...]"